 Primary Values and A Single Database

-We’ve seen a number of patent applications from Google over the past year about geographic information and local search.
+We’ve seen many patent applications from Google over the past year about geographic information and local search.
 This latest one provides some insights and approaches from what appears to be a database administrator’s perspective.

 You can sense that from the beginning of the document’s detailed description, which uses a lot of words to essentially tell us that a good database structure tries to store information in only one place, for use in many different applications.

-The patent application also provides a common vocabulary for information being collected, and details about the breadth of information to show how it might be used in different ways.
+The location information accuracy patent application also provides a common vocabulary for information being collected, and details about the breadth of information to show how it might be used in different ways.

 One issue that arises in this process, mentioned in the document, is that in areas such as Japan, the standards people follow for identifying locations vary widely in syntax and style, which can make conversions between human-usable locations to computer-usable locations difficult.